-Development Bank of Southern Africa's (DBSA) Ba3 corporate family rating (CFR) reflects its Baseline Credit Assessment (BCA) of b1 and one notch of uplift, incorporating our assumption of a strong probability of support from the Government of South Africa (Ba2 negative).
+Development Bank of Southern Africa's (DBSA) Ba3 corporate family rating (CFR) reflects its Baseline Credit Assessment (BCA) of b1 and one notch of uplift, incorporating our assumption of a "strong" probability of support from the Government of South Africa (Ba2 negative).
 The support balances DBSA's 100% government ownership and its development mandate, against increased fiscal challenges, with the government more selective in dispersing financial support to state-owned enterprises.
 We also assign a Ba3 issuer rating, based on the Ba3 CFR and the application of our Loss Given Default (LGD) analysis for speculative-grade companies, reflecting the priority of claims and coverage for its capital stock.
 DBSA's national scale ratings are set at Aa3.za/P-1.za.
 The issuer outlook is negative.

-DBSA's BCA of b1 reflects two contrasting factors: (i) positively, the bank's high capital buffers, with a tangible common equity (TCE)-to-tangible managed assets ratio of 34.7% as of March 2020, provides the bank with significant capacity to absorb unexpected losses; (ii) more negatively, the rising macro challenges and industry risks - DBSA is increasingly focusing on higher-risk segments and clients, in response to its development mandate and persistently low growth - translate into profitability pressures and high asset risks (Stage 3 loans stood at 7.2% of gross loans as of March 2020, with Stage 2 loans - which are performing but carry a higher risk - accounting for an additional 31.6%).
+DBSA's BCA of b1 reflects two contrasting factors: (i) positively, the bank's high capital buffers, with a tangible common equity (TCE)-to-tangible managed assets ratio of 34.2% as of September 2020, provides the bank with significant capacity to absorb unexpected losses; (ii) more negatively, the rising macro challenges and industry risks translate into profitability pressures and high asset risks (Stage 3 loans increased to 8.3% of gross loans in September 2020, with Stage 2 loans - which are performing but carry a higher risk - accounting for an additional 28.2%).

-DBSA is also faced with continuing liquidity challenges, in view of disruptions in the local fixed-income market and a relatively high proportion of debt that matures within one year (around 30% of total debt); however, we do acknowledge management's initiatives to increase its cash buffers and raise new funding (over ZAR14 billion were raised during the six months to September 2020).
+DBSA is also faced with continuing liquidity challenges, in view of disruptions in the local capital (fixed-income) market and upcoming sizeable debt maturities (of around ZAR12 billion over the period March 2021-22); however, we do acknowledge management's initiatives to increase its cash buffers and raise new funding (over ZAR17 billion were raised during the financial year-ending March 2021).